 After breaking the family chopsticks playing on pots and pans as a small child, Andrew Swift took up the drums at age 9, and the bass at age 11.
 He studied at the Australian National University with the drums as his focus, and developed a reputation as an up-and-coming drummer to watch on the Australian jazz scene before moving to New York in the late 90’s.

-Dubbed “a valuable sideman” by Bill Milkowski in JazzTimes magazine, Swift has put his skills to good use, having shared the stage with veterans and newcomers alike such as George Cables, Wycliffe Gordon, Bob Stewart, Peter Bernstein, Sharel Cassity, and Michael Dease.
+Dubbed “a valuable sideman” by Bill Milkowski in JazzTimes magazine, Swift has put his skills to good use.
+As a drummer he has shared the stage with jazz veterans and newcomers such as George Cables, Wycliffe Gordon, Bob Stewart, Peter Bernstein, Sharel Cassity, and Michael Dease.
 As a guitarist he has toured internationally with R&B/soul singer Leela James, backed up Kyla Jade and Ryan Jamaal Swain, and subbed in the house band for the Apollo Theater's "Amateur Night at the Apollo".
 He has also recorded on guitar the Michael Dease Big Band, Bishop Eric McDaniel, Rev. Robert Lowe, and Milton Vann.

-Aside from performing regularly in the clubs of New York City, Swift has performed at the Kennedy Center, the Monterey Jazz Festival, Saint Lucia Jazz and Arts Festival, Essence Festival, the Kennedy Center, the Apollo Theater, and the Sydney Opera House.
+Aside from performing regularly in the clubs of New York City, Swift has performed at the Monterey Jazz Festival, Saint Lucia Jazz and Arts Festival, Essence Festival, the Kennedy Center, the Apollo Theater, and the Sydney Opera House.
 He currently teaches audio production at Manhattanville College, and his drumming can be heard on T.V. commercials for Select Sector SPDRs.
 Swift loves to cook and now that he uses drumsticks to play the drums, he often eats with chopsticks.